 12.7 Wytch Farm has a total of 95 wells, operating from 10 sites on the Isle of Purbeck.
 The Wytch Farm oilfield, located around the southern shores of Poole Harbour, hosts the majority of these sites, which lie within the Frome, Bridport and Sherwood oil bearing reservoirs.
-The smaller Wareham oilfield (west of Wareham) and Kimmeridge oilfield (at Kimmeridge Bay) are supplementary operations to the main oilfield production.
+The smaller Wareham oilfield (west of Wareham) and Kimmeridge oilfield (at Kimmeridge Bay) also form part of the Wytch Farm operations.
 For the purposes of this document, 'Wytch Farm' is taken to include all three oilfields.